TECH3015/lectures/lecture-18.md

 Why [SVG 1](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics#Version_1.x) and [SVG 2](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics#Version_2.x)?

-SVG is a **huge specification** with a **small group** working on it, and imn the past has had little input from browser manufacturers, although this is changing and Microsoft is helping push SVG 2.
+SVG is a **huge specification** with a **small group** working on it, and in the past has had little input from browser manufacturers, although this is changing and Microsoft is helping push SVG 2.

 See: